Wallmartboss/goit-js-hw-05/README.md

-# goit-js-hw-02
+# goit-js-hw-05
-Second homework for JavaScript
+Fifth homework for JavaScript